Welcome to the Home of Guilderland Prep Baseball!

 If you’re interested in playing baseball after Cal Ripken or Little League, you can register to play on a team with Guilderland Prep Baseball.
 No tryouts….just an interest or desire to play baseball.

-Registration will be accessed online thru the Guilderland Prep Baseball section of the Guilderland Baseball web site - https://www.guilderlandbaseball.com/recbaseball.
-On this page will be a green button, "Register Here", along with additional details on the program.
+Registration will be accessed thru the Guilderland Prep Baseball section of the Guilderland Baseball web site - https://www.guilderlandbaseball.com/prepbaseball.
+On this page you can download the Registration Form.

 Registration cost is $300 per player and registration opens on March 1st.